getodk/docs/odkx-src/scan-form-designer-using.rst

 A matrix barcode that can contained encoded numbers, words, or other data.

-When a form with a QR code box is scanned, the ODK Scan App will process any QR code data inside that area.
-This is designed for a process such as placing a unique patient ID code sticker on a printed form and then using the ODK Scan app to automatically link the encoded data with the other data elements on the form.
+When a form with a QR code box is scanned, the ODK-X Scan App will process any QR code data inside that area.
+This is designed for a process such as placing a unique patient ID code sticker on a printed form and then using the ODK-X Scan app to automatically link the encoded data with the other data elements on the form.
 The only stipulation is that the QR code must fit inside the box whose size you specify in the form designer.

 To create a custom QR code, you can use an online QR code generator, such as these example: `QR Code Generator <https://www.the-qrcode-generator.com/>`_ or `QR Stuff <http://www.qrstuff.com/>`_.